How to Future-Proof Your Strategy with a Scalable Cloud Governance Framework

 Develop Policies and Standards

-Create modular policies for specific aspects of your cloud environment, such as access controls, data protection, and compliance.
+Create modular policies for specific aspects of your cloud environment, such as access controls, data services for Kubernetes, and compliance.
 These policies should be adaptable to accommodate future changes in technology or regulations.

 Implement Role-Based Access